Make sure you know your rental rights. Our guide explains what you need to know.

 The landlord can show prospective tenants through the property, even if you are still living there, provided they have given notice and first obtained your consent for the visits.
 You cannot unreasonably withhold your consent, but may set reasonable conditions before agreeing to let them into the house.

 If you have a dispute with your landlord that cannot be resolved, you can lodge an application with the Tenancy Tribunal.
 It costs $20.44.

-After this is done the matter will usually be referred to mediation.
-If the matter remains unresolved, the tribunal can hold a formal hearing to resolve the dispute.
+After this is done, the matter will usually be referred to mediation.
+If the matter remains unresolved, the tribunal can hold a formal hearing.

 Unlock all of Consumer from just $7 for 7 days or become a member from just $12 p/m